alphagov/paas-tech-docs/source/documentation/deploying_services/sqs.md

 You should use the provided `primary_queue_url` in AWS API calls to make use of the queue.

-Your app may also connect to a second isolated queue using the `secondary_queue_url` value, however we recommend ignoring this value unless you are configuring a dead-letter queue.
+Your app may also connect to a second, separate, queue using the `secondary_queue_url` value, however we recommend ignoring this value unless you are configuring a dead-letter queue.
 See [configuring a dead letter queue][].